hkussie/saber-astronautics-coding-challenge/README.md

-# Saber Code Task
+# FTP Server Upload Coding Task

-This project leverages Docker and NodeJS to upload files to an FTP server locally.
+This project leverages Docker, NodeJS and JavaScript to upload json files and their corresponding hashed files to an FTP server locally.

 ## Getting Started